 Statistics 301 or Statistics 301H, Mathematics 408Q or credit registration for 408D, 408L, or 408S.

 This class meets in person once a week for two hours (see schedule according to your section in the first page).
-Attendance is not mandatory, but highly encouraged.
+Attendance is highly encouraged and will count towards your grade (see the Grading section for details).
 You will also be required to bring a laptop to class, because we will be doing in-class coding exercises.
 If you do not have a laptop that you can bring to class, please contact the instructor so we can find an alternative solution.

 Even though attendance is important, given the current worldwide context, I would encourage you to stay home if you are not feeling well.
-The instruction team will work with students that cannot attend due to health reasons to provide another form of virtual attendance (e.g. streaming or class videos).
-Please also check out the COVID-19 resources in this syllabus.
+Attendance monitoring is setup to allow students to miss some classes without penalty, but you can also reach out if you have any questions.

 For the optimal in-class experience, I suggest that you: